metayoub/qodly_datagrid/README.md

 - Styling (CSS) : On going
 - Editable cells : need POC
 - Save State in a dataSource : On going
-- Add events: on click, on select ...
 - Remove Unnecessary properties
 - Tested with Array of object